AntaNdiaye/CareerAPI/README.md

 # CarrerAPI

 **CareerAPI** is an app that allows users to see careers in Computer Science a small description of what they do and there average salary.
+It was build usin Java Web services and RESTful API using Spring Boot!

 By: **Anta Ndiaye, Alfredo Palacios, Bennie Lee**